nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 You can mix the two if you like.

 For extra flexibility you can specify a function as the "ticks" parameter.
-The function will be called with an object with the axis min and max and should return a ticks array.
+The function will to called with an object with the axis min and max and should return a ticks array.
 Here's a simplistic tick generator that spits out intervals of pi, suitable for use on the x axis for trigonometric functions: